MiscellaneousMongoose/Digital-Signal-Design/Final Project/README.md

 #### 1. The switches will controll the color schemes
 #### 2. Unable to shoot and move the ship left or right at the same time
+#### 3. The color of the space ship indicates the number of lives remaining
+#### 4. The images are hardcoded using 1s and 0s
+#### 5. It seems like there are bits forming the shape of numbers possibly for a score but it was not implemented in the game.

+### Things changed about the game in 3.0:
+#### 1. The width of the space ship was made smaller because in 2.0 it was too wide of a target making the game unreasonably difficult.
+The width of the ship was changed from 108 to 54 cutting it in half.
+The ship image was then cut in half and off center which took some time to shift and adjust just right.
+#### 2. The speed of the alien fire was increased from 4 to 10 to increase difficulty because if the game is too easy it will not be as enjoyable
+#### 3. The speed of the space ship was increased from 5 to 6 to help with the increased alien fire speed
+#### 4. The speed of the player's fire was increased from a 10 to a 15